 “I learned that my life was — and is — not over,” Cyntoia Brown said.
 “I can create opportunities where I can actually help people,” and added to Gov. Haslam, “My hope is to help other young girls avoid ending up where I have been.”

-After this look at the case of Cyntoia Brown, read up on the Florida man who tried to barbecue child molesters.
+After this look at the story of Cyntoia Brown, read up on the Florida man who tried to barbecue child molesters.
 Then, discover the gruesome case of the 10-year-old Wisconsin girl who was charged with murder and tried as an adult.